react-navigation/react-navigation.github.io/versioned_docs/version-6.x/tab-based-navigation.md

 ## Customizing the appearance

-This is similar to how you would customize a stack navigator &mdash; there are some properties that are set when you initialize the tab navigator and others that can be customized per-screen in `options`.
+This is similar to how you would customize a native stack navigator &mdash; there are some properties that are set when you initialize the tab navigator and others that can be customized per-screen in `options`.

 <samp id="tab-based-navigation-icons" />